at-fe-rd/b-scss-structure/README.md

       ```

 2. Layout

+    > The layout directory contains styles that are large containers of a page.

     * Grid : Create the column, It depends in your project.
     * Layout : Usually, using for creating layout have 2 column with sidebar left or right and consist site container.
 See example: